sodium-friends/docs/docs/generichashing.md

 Same as `crypto_generichash`, except that this hashes an array of `buffer`'s instead of a single one.
 ***
 ## Instance API
-__No longer supprted from sodium-native v3.0.0, see Stateful API below__
+__No longer supported from sodium-native v3.0.0, see Stateful API below__

 ## `crypto_generichash_instance`
 ![sodium-native][node] ![sodium-javascript][js]